Sunshine Coast Lightning

-Sunshine Coast Lightning are an Australian netball team based at the University of the Sunshine Coast.
+Sunshine Coast Lightning are a professional Australian netball team based at the University of the Sunshine Coast.
 The team was formed in 2016 as a joint venture between the university and Melbourne Storm.
-Since 2017 they have played in Suncorp Super Netball.
+Since 2017 they have played in Super Netball.
 Lightning have played in three grand finals, winning premierships in 2017 and 2018.

 History

 New franchise

 In May 2016, Netball Australia and Netball New Zealand announced that the ANZ Championship would be discontinued after the 2016 season.
-In Australia it was replaced by Suncorp Super Netball.
-The founding members of Suncorp Super Netball included the five former Australian ANZ Championship teams – Adelaide Thunderbirds, Melbourne Vixens, New South Wales Swifts, Queensland Firebirds and West Coast Fever; plus three brand new franchises: Collingwood Magpies, Giants Netball and Sunshine Coast Lightning.
+In Australia it was replaced by Super Netball.
+The founding members of Super Netball included the five former Australian ANZ Championship teams – Adelaide Thunderbirds, Melbourne Vixens, New South Wales Swifts, Queensland Firebirds and West Coast Fever; plus three brand new franchises: Collingwood Magpies, Giants Netball and Sunshine Coast Lightning.

 In August 2016, Sunshine Coast Lightning was officially launched.
 The team was formed as a joint venture by Melbourne Storm and the University of the Sunshine Coast with the support of Sunshine Coast Council.
 The colours of the team - navy blue, purple and yellow - are the same as the Storm's.
 The logo features a bolt of lightning.